Gardens and countryside

 In the 1860s Lady Constance, widow of the 8th Marquis of Lothian, introduced a formal flower garden.
 Philip Kerr, the 11th Marquis, replaced the Victorian fussiness in 1930, with the simpler lines, shapes and colours retained to this day.

-The current Head Gardener Paul Underwood masterminded the evolution of parts of the garden during the past dozen years or so.
+Head Gardener Paul Underwood has masterminded the evolution of parts of the garden.

-High above the parterre you will find the double border he designed.
-It reflects the colours in the beds below from white through to almost black and with yew and box-hedges walls the area is designed to make you think you are walking from room to room.
+Above the parterre you'll find the double border he designed, reflecting the colours in the beds below from white to almost black and with yew and box-hedge walls, the area is designed to make you think you're walking from room to room.